 <Files ~ ".*..*"> Order Allow,Deny Deny from all </Files> <FilesMatch ".(jpg|jpeg|jpe|gif|png|mp4|pdf)$"> Order Deny,Allow Allow from all </FilesMatch>

 It’s worth mentioning that you can implement most of these fixes with a WordPress hardening plugin like MalCare if you don’t feel comfortable editing the code yourself.
-MalCare is an excellent security and hardening WordPress plugin and helps you harden your WordPress website.
+MalCare is one of the best WordPress security plugins that’ll help you harden your website.
 It offers a plethora of features including a web application firewall or WordPress firewall.
-And the ability to find the IP address that has been trying to log into your website unsuccessfully.
+And the ability to find the IP address that has been trying to log into your website unsuccessfully (recommended read – How to Ban an IP Address?).

 Some of the other ways you can harden your WordPress site is by changing WordPress file permissions, or changing WordPress user permissions, website file integrity monitoring, using an SSL certificate, password protecting your login page, changing the default WordPress login page, or even disabling directory.
 Keeping an eye on the error logs and activity log or audit logs can also help significantly reduce threats to your website.